Christian Radio Stations Are Hesitant To Play Kanye West’s New Music

 Rapper Kanye West’s career has taken a drastically different turn in the past year as he has moved away from the music he is most known for and shifted his focus to gospel rap.
 Even though his new album, Jesus Is King, is focused on West’s Christianity, it likely won’t be playing on most mainstream Christian radio stations anytime soon, according to the Dallas Observer.

 Most Christian radio stations are reportedly hesitant to play West’s new music, which focuses on everything from the faith to issues regarding family, fame, and politics.
 However, the reason that many Christian radio stations haven’t been jumping on the bandwagon with this album is different than many may think.
-It doesn’t have to do as much with who West is, or his controversial past.
+It doesn’t have to do as much with who West is or his controversial past.
 Rather, it’s more because the songs simply don’t fit the format that most Christian radio stations work with.
 The style of the music is new and different from much of what has been done before.

 Mike Prendergast is a program director for KLTY, a contemporary Christian radio station.
 He explained why he doesn’t expect Jesus Is King to ever play on KLTY.